 If you’re curious and tech savvy, a computer career might be right for you.
 For entry level work, you could learn what you need to know at a career training school.
 But if you expect to be hired in any market, experience counts.
 That’s why you’ll want to choose a program that sets you to work on computer equipment and technology you’d find on the job.
 And if they offer externship opportunity, great!
 That let’s you try out your classroom and lab skills in the real world.
 Employers want their people to have technical and professional skills.
 While there’s practically no such thing as a completely recession-proof career, IT is a field that continues to grow and evolve.

 Are you ready to make a change and get started on the path to a real career?
-Check out the Associate degree in Specialized Business in Computer Systems Specialist program at YTI Institute in Pennsylvania.
+Check out the Associate degree in Specialized Technology in Computer and Data Management program at YTI Career Institute in Pennsylvania.
 We’ll teach you the critical skills employers demand.
 We’ll even help you find an externship so you can get some hands-on experience away from the classroom.
 Fill out the form and someone from our team will get back to you to answer all your questions.